 If your local channels are not available through Sling, you still have the option to get local channels via HD antenna in most areas.
 Sling will even give you a free digital antenna if you pre-pay for 2 months of service (or you could just buy your own antenna at Amazon or other electronics retailer).

 Can I Watch Live Sports On Sling TV?

 Sling does offer live sports on its channels, depending on which package options you subscribe to.

 Sling Orange subscribers (or Orange + Blue) can watch live sports on the ESPN family of networks, ACC Network Extra and TNT which broadcasts some NBA games.

 Sling Blue subscribers (or Orange + Blue) can watch live sports on Fox Sports and NBC Sports (in some markets) as well as FS1/FS2, NFL Network, and TNT for NBA basketball.

 If that’s not enough live sports, Sling TV subscribers can also add the Sports Extra package which gives access to additional sports channels such as ESPNEWS, ESPNU and SEC Network for Sling Orange subscribers or NFL Red Zone and Golf Channel for Sling Blue subscribers.

 Regional sports channels such as YES Network in the New York City area may also be included in your package, depending on your location.
-For more information about the Sports Extra package here, see the official channels page.

 Does Sling TV Have DVR?

 How Much Does Sling TV Cost?